Wednesday 5th March, 2014

 Good lighting is important, so make the best of available natural light with windows, but for safety use Plexiglas or safety glass rather than normal window glass.
 There are many different kinds of artificial lighting you can use but when designing it try to avoid shadows and ensure that your horse is unable to reach any light fittings or wiring.

-Other items that you will need include a water bucket or other source of drinking water and a feed tub both of which should be fastened to the wall; rings so that you can tie up the horse; a hay-rack or hay net or bag; along with a selection of items to keep the horse happy, for instance toys to play with.
+Other items that you will need along with your horse stable include a water bucket or other source of drinking water and a feed tub both of which should be fastened to the wall; rings so that you can tie up the horse; a hay-rack or hay net or bag; along with a selection of items to keep the horse happy, for instance toys to play with.

 These are the basic requirements and if you follow them you will create a horse stable environment that is convenient for you and which will keep your horse healthy and happy.
 Of course there are many other things to consider, for instance the flooring and the construction materials of which there are many options, but providing a stall with adequate dimensions, ventilation and lighting is crucial.